clinj/examples/README.md

 a lot of motivation if someount out there really uses clinj.
 Or would if this or that works better.
 Got the point?

 To get in touch, you can send an e-mail to mail@jmens.de or use the github issue tracker.

+Just in case you didn't already guessed: This library is done to the best of my knowledge and believe, but it comes without any warranty...